turingschool/curriculum/source/projects/feed_engine/feed_engine.markdown

 ### Background Workers

-Make extensive use of background workers including:
+Make *extensive* use of background workers including:

 * Sending or receiving email
-* Querying third-party APIs
+* Querying and fetching data from third-party APIs
 * Processing bulk data

 ### Providing an API & Gem

-The full functionality of your application should be available through an API.
+The main functionality of your application should be available through an API.
 That API should come with a wrapper gem that makes it easy to work with.

 The background workers **may not** connect to your application database directly or load the Rails environment for your app.
 They must go through your API gem to read from and write to feeds.